10 Things to Do in Washington DC in Winter

 Dr. King Memorial on the National Mall| ©Daniel Lobo

 After Christmas, Martin Luther King Day is the most important holiday in the United States in winter.
-It is celebrated on the third Monday in January, around January 15, Luther King's birthday, to honor one of the most important figures in the civil rights struggle of the African-American community in the U.S.
+It is celebrated on the third Monday in January, around January 15, Luther King's birthday, to honor one of the most important figures in the struggle for civil rights for the African American community in the US.

-There are usually marches or the annual "Let Freedom Ring" concert held each year at the John F. Kennedy Center for the perfoming arts and the arts.
-Kennedy Center for the perfoming arts and in Washington the date is especially marked, because in the capital is the Martin Luther King Jr. monument-memorial that becomes a place of worship in this celebration.
+Marches are usually held, as well as the annual "Let Freedom Ring" concert, which takes place every year at the John F. Kennedy Center for the Performing Arts.
+In Washington, the date is particularly significant, as the capital is home to the Martin Luther King Jr. Memorial, which becomes a place of worship during this celebration.

-Did you know that it was in Washington where Martin Luther King gave his famous speech "I have a dream"?
-You can learn all this and much more if you book the African American history tour in Washington, where you will have preferential admission to the National Museum of African American History and Culture and visit other points linked to African American culture such as, of course, the Martin Luther King Memorial.
+Did you know that it was in Washington that Martin Luther King delivered his famous "I Have a Dream" speech?
+You can learn all this and much more by booking the African American History Tour in Washington, which includes priority admission to the National Museum of African American History and Culture and visits to other sites linked to African American culture, such as, of course, the Martin Luther King Memorial.

 3. See the National Christmas Tree